sebastien/cuisine/docs/index.rst

-Cusisine -- Chef-like functionality for Fabric
+Cuisine -- Chef-like functionality for Fabric
 ==============================================